vishwachintu/Speech-To-Text/README.md

 How to use:

-Clone the github repo https://github.com/vishwanathkavya/Speech-to-Text- Get your API from gogle cloud (https://cloud.google.com/) copy you API to this folder
+1. Clone the github repo https://github.com/vishwanathkavya/Speech-to-Text-
+2. Get your API from gogle cloud (https://cloud.google.com/)
+3. copy you API to this folder.
-Edit the path to API in the above scripts.
+4. Edit the path to API in the above scripts.
-Excute the scripts.
+5. Excute the scripts.